 How do I get there?

 The Blue Lagoon is located about 30 miles away from Reykjavik, and it typically takes about an hour to drive there—but if this is the route that you choose, you won’t have to worry about the road conditions, as they’re kept in great shape even during snowy winter months!
 You also won’t need to worry about parking once you arrive: the lagoon has ample parking spaces, and you won’t have to pay any extra fees on top of your entrance ticket to the lagoon.
-That said, many people choose instead to avail themselves of either the hourly bus system or a private shuttle (which can be arranged through a number of tour companies or, frequently, through your hotel).
+That said, many people choose instead to avail themselves of either a private shuttle (which can be arranged through a tour company or through your hotel).

 Where should I stay?